lullaby6/auth-data-pack/README.md

 ### Settings

-To see te settings menu use te command:
+To see the settings menu use the command:

 ```mcfunction
 /function auth:settings